Redrawing the Map of the Energy World

 History, geography and geopolitics

 Energy plays a unique role on the world stage, guaranteeing military strength, economic development, transportation of people and goods, and social well-being.
 The price of energy, and oil and gas in particular, is set by the global interplay of supply and demand.
-For many oil and gas producing nations, it has become such a vital part of their economy that it wields a decisive influence on politics.
-And in recent decades, people worldwide have woken up to the fact that energy also impacts another key issue: .
+For many oil and gas producing nations, it has become such a vital part of their economy.
+And in recent decades, people worldwide have become increasingly aware that energy also impacts another key issue: .

 Six key factors in the geopolitics of energy are described below.